 What Does the California Law Say About Improper Truck Loading?

-Failure to comply with the loading regulations may result in legal consequences, such as fines and compensation for damages in case the violation results in a truck accident.
+Failure to comply with the loading regulations may result in legal consequences, including fines and compensation for damages in the event of a truck accident.

 If you or a loved one is injured or killed in a truck accident, you can seek compensation from the responsible individual or company.
 This compensation can help cover expenses such as medical bills and lost wages resulting from the collision.
 Typically, the liable party’s insurance company will cover these losses.